 □ ASK the following questions.
-Have each person share very briefly:
+Have EVERYONE share briefly:

-- 1. Share one new idea or ah-ha you gained from this session. - 2.
-(If time) Share one next step.
+- 1. One new idea or ah-ha gained from this session that was not fully known or understood before it started. - 2.
+One next step to apply something learned.
+(This need not be related to their aha's)